Crowd overwhelms New York City’s Union Square, tosses chairs, climbs on vehicles

 Police were using metal barricades to try to push the crowd back and using loudspeakers to warn the crowd “This gathering is unlawful.
 You are ordered to disperse.”

-Associated Press writers Brooke Lansdale, Mallika Sen, Deepti Hajela and Karen Matthews contributed to this report.
+Associated Press writers Brooke Lansdale, Mallika Sen, Deepti Hajela, Mallika Sen and Karen Matthews contributed to this report.